vietstacker/Viettel-Digital-Talent-Program-2022/Practice-2/NguyenThiHuong/README.md

         - build-essential

 ```

  <img src="imgs/anh14.png">

- - As figure above, because I run this playbook for the second time, so the dependencies were install successfully.
+ - As figure above, because I ran this playbook for the second times, so the dependencies were installed successfully.

- **4.Compile code**
+ **4. Compile code**

 ```
    tasks:
     - name: compile code